loganmarchione/loganmarchione.com/content/posts/2024/01/index.md

 {{< img src="20231121_010.png" alt="openwrt password change page" >}}

-Also, you can now SSH into the router with those credentials.
+You can now SSH into the router with those credentials.

 ```
 > ssh root@192.168.1.1